Best Retirement Advice from Retirees: 8 Tips from an 80 Year Old Who Has More Savings Now than When He First Retired

 Einstein was right: One of the great miracles is the power of compounding from saving.
 But we also have been really lucky to have done the right things at the right times, both during most of our working and retirement years.

-Being brought up in the Great Depression, followed by the war years where national savings rates were almost five times current levels, taught us to live below our means–something that seems to have escaped many today.
-Younger generations are truly living beyond their means by relying on debt financing of almost everything they buy in hopes that future wages will be able to cover the debt costs.
+Being brought up in the Great Depression followed by the war years where national savings rates were almost five times current levels taught us to live below our means — something that seems to have escaped many today.
+Younger generations are truly living beyond their means by relying on debt to finance almost everything they buy in hopes that future wages will be able to cover the debt costs.

 2. Professional Advice Made a Difference